 Add a splash of water and immediately cover with a lid or some foil.
 Cook until the beans are tender, 4-5 mins, then remove from the heat and cover to keep warm.

-Once the beef is cooked, rest, wrapped loosely in foil, for at least 10 mins before slicing.
-IMPORTANT: The beef is safe to eat when the outside is browned and cooked.
+Rest the beef, wrapped loosely in foil, for at least 10 mins before slicing.
+IMPORTANT: The beef is safe to eat when browned on the outside.

 Scatter the hazelnuts over the beans and pour over the gravy to finish.